Pop Up And Redirect Traffic - Simple Explanation

 You should always use a tracker to check out the traffic.
 Yes, it will cost you money, but it is not something you can skip and receive a good result.
 The biggest tracking programs are Thrive, Voluum, Pixelk, Adsbridge, FunnelFlux, iMobiTrax.

-In your campaign you will definitely come across the situation when there are bots visiting your landing.
-Catch them by checking out how many visits were made and what the CTR is.
-If the CTR is zero after a couple of dozens of visits, consider banning the platform.
+You will definitely encounter the situation when bots visit your landing in your campaign.
+First, catch them by checking out how many visits were made and what the CTR is.
+Then, consider banning the platform if the CTR is zero after a couple of dozens of visits.

 Understand the functioning of bidding as it will help you a lot in your work.

 Aggressive angles are usually forbidden today.
 However, you should always find out in advance what's allowed or what's not because you can be banned if you use aggressive promo.

 The goal is to attract user attention as much as possible.
 So use the 'back' button blocking feature, vibration, sound, alerts, model and brand, date display.

 Also, look for better types of optimization as much as possible.
 It is worth the extra expense you may spend as it also means having more income.